 Epidemiological data refers to the US, unless otherwise specified.

-Traumatic (most common)
+- Traumatic (most common)

-- Congenital structural abnormalities (e.g., collagen abnormalities, abnormal endochondral ossification of the growth plate and ossification sites external to the joint)
+- Congenital structural abnormalities: e.g., collagen abnormalities, abnormal endochondral ossification of the growth plate and ossification sites external to the joint

 - Pain, aggravated by movement

-- Limited extension and flexion
+- Reduced range of movement (ROM) with limited extension and flexion

 - No swelling